 On August 15th, 2025, Prime Minister Modi announced upcoming GST reforms.
 Modi promised reduced rates before Diwali of 2025.
 The government, through the GST Council, moved to a simplified tax framework of 5% and 18% with the removal of the current 12% and 28% tax rates from 22nd September 2025, after CBIC notifications come out.
 Except GST on tobacco and its products, GST rate changes on the rest will be implemented from 22nd September 2025.

-The proposed next-gen GST reforms do more than just cut rates.
+The next-gen GST reforms do more than just cut rates.
 They are expected to create a significant economic impact.
-By fixing inverted tax structures, these reforms will free up working capital, improve manufacturing competitiveness, and support Atmanirbhar Bharat goals.
-For MSMEs, simpler compliance and lower rates will cut costs, encourage the formalisation of the unorganised sector, and expand the tax base.
+By fixing inverted tax structures, these reforms free up working capital, improve manufacturing competitiveness, and support Atmanirbhar Bharat goals.
+For MSMEs, simpler compliance and lower rates can cut costs, encourage the formalisation of the unorganised sector, and expand the tax base.

-On the consumer side, cheaper goods will increase purchasing power.
-The expected reduction in prices for white goods should boost demand in the consumer durables sector.
+On the consumer side, cheaper goods has increased purchasing power.
+The reduction in prices for white goods should boost demand in the consumer durables sector.
 The elimination of the compensation cess by March 2026 will help to facilitate both these reforms, and make GST an instrument of not just taxation but also economic growth & policy effectiveness.

 The GST system in India is set for huge change in the future.
 The government wants to make it all simpler, more predictable, and more compliant.
-The next-generation GST reforms are likely to address structural issues, lower tax rates on essential goods, and support MSMEs.
-By Diwali 2025, as the implications of the changes to the GST law begin to take effect, both businesses and consumers can expect a tax system that is more efficient, transparent, and growth-focused.
+The next-generation GST reforms address structural issues, lower tax rates on essential goods, and support MSMEs.
+Both businesses and consumers expect a tax system that is more efficient, transparent, and growth-focused.